 This was already happening pre-Covid, and it could be getting worse soon, especially since the UK government has now ruled out supporters attending games at bigger clubs, probably through March 2021.
 Last year Bury went out of business while in League One, and Bolton Wanderers nearly did so.

-And this week (mid-September 2020) saw the demise of Macclesfield Town, who were relegated from the Football League last year after multiple points deductions resulting from falling behind on taxes and player wages.
+September 2020 saw the demise of Macclesfield Town, who were relegated from the Football League last year after multiple points deductions resulting from falling behind on taxes and player wages.
 They were deep in debt and staring down a season with no fans, and therefore very little revenue.

 Southend United, just relegated from League One for this season, are in similar dire straits and are only in existence right now because a bankruptcy judge gave them a little more time to work things out.